telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/modify-event-styling-on-databound.md

 ---
 title: Modify Event Styling on databound
-page_title: Modify Event Styling on databound | Kendo UI Scheduler Widget
+page_title: Modify Event Styling on databound | Kendo UI Scheduler
 description: "Learn how to use databound events to modify the event styling in a Kendo UI Scheduler widget."
 slug: howto_modifyeventstyling_ondatabound_scheduler
 ---